Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 ## [For Users]
 ### Getting Started and Important Notes
-- First and foremost, ***expect a decent amount of jankiness/clunkiness***, simply by virtue of having to hack in controllable NPCs to use as players and from attempting to apply player 1 features and player agency to these companion players.
+- First and foremost, ***expect jankiness/clunkiness***, simply by virtue of having to hack in controllable NPCs to use as players and from attempting to apply player 1 features and player agency to these companion players.
 I've tried to make the mod's mechanics and features as modular as possible, with mod compatibility in mind, and will continue to offer additional customizability in the future, so check out the mod's MCM if there's a feature you'd like to adjust or disable entirely.
 - The mod is meant to be played locally and ***is NOT a fully-fledged multiplayer experience*** like the incredible [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993) mod.
 Online play is still possible via leveraging Steam's [Remote Play Together](https://store.steampowered.com/remoteplay) with [Remote Play Whatever](https://github.com/m4dEngi/RemotePlayWhatever) or via streaming with [Parsec](https://parsec.app/).
 Your mileage may vary.
 - This mod requires plugging ***at least two XInput-compatible controllers*** into your computer before starting a co-op session.
 - Almost all of the mod's testing was done on ***Skyrim version 1.5.97, so for the most stable experience (and for the best mod compatibility), your best bet is to downgrade your Skyrim installation to this version***.
 - If you are playing ***Skyrim***, enable 'ALYSLC.esp' and disable 'ALYSLC Enderal.esp' in your load order.
 Otherwise, if you are playing ***Enderal***, enable 'ALYSLC Enderal.esp' and disable 'ALYSLC.esp'.
 - After installing the mod for the first time, always ***start a new playthrough and dedicate the playthrough to co-op***.
 Minimize progressing player 1's character outside of co-op.
+- ***Important note on starting a new game***: If sticking with the ***vanilla start*** sequence, summoning other players right from the get-go causes a slew of bugs (and horrifying glitches) that must be fixed with debug options + console commands and is probably not worth the effort. ***Try waiting until player 1 has their shackles removed, before summoning other players***.
+Otherwise, have fun tipping over the carriage, getting player 1 stuck under the driver's seat, and feverishly trying out every console command and debug option available to remedy a hilarious situation that is quickly getting out of hand.
 - As of this time, ***removing the mod mid-playthrough is not supported*** and will lead to freezes when loading saves.
 - To summon other players, after loading a save, first ***ensure player 1 is not in combat***.
 Then hold the `Back` button and press the `Start` button on ***player 1's*** controller.
 This will establish which player is recognized as player 1 by the mod and open the Summoning Menu.
 - A tri-colored border overlay will appear around any menu opened during co-op.
 This ***player menu control (PMC) border's colors identify which player is in control of menus*** and correspond to the player's chosen main UI overlay color, crosshair inner outline, and crosshair outer outline colors.